zephyrproject-rtos/zephyr/doc/services/binary_descriptors/index.rst

 Binary Descriptors are constant data objects storing information about the binary executable.
-Unlike "regular" constants, binary descriptors are linked to a known offset in the binary, making them accesible to other programs, such as a different image running on the same device or a host tool.
+Unlike "regular" constants, binary descriptors are linked to a known offset in the binary, making them accessible to other programs, such as a different image running on the same device or a host tool.
 A few examples of constants that would make useful binary descriptors are: kernel version, app version, build time, compiler version, environment variables, compiling host name, etc.